What is Torsade Literary Space?

-I mostly use miscible oils, charcoal, and pastel, but I like trying new ideas.
-I mix media a lot, putting pencil or ink in with paint or pastel.
-I have done collage work for a long series in the past, but haven’t recently.
-These days, I use canvas boards, because they are so easy to store, and it gets to be a big thing, keeping stretched canvases . . . finding someplace to keep them!
+I mostly use miscible oils, charcoal, and pastel, pencil when I’m cartoon-ing, but I like trying new ideas.
+I mix media a lot, putting ink in with paint or pastel, collaging all sorts of things.
+These days, I use canvas boards, because they are so easy to store, and it gets to be a big thing, keeping dozens of stretched canvases…finding someplace to keep them!

 I am grateful for your support!